guildai/guild.ai/pages/docs/runs.md

 ### Operation aliases

 Some operations are so common that Guild provides *alias* commands.
-These currently include:
+Aliases currently include:

 - [](cmd:train)

-Aliases are used to start operation using these form:
+Aliases are used to start operation using these forms:

 ```
 guild ALIAS_CMD